 Remote detailing, and generally any kind of remote engagement, has been increasing steadily over the last decade.
 It was clear that it would have a big part to play in pharma sales and marketing in the future.
 Last year turbo charged that.
 Now it’s an essential channel – and is growing exponentially.

-Despite concerns that HCPs would react poorly to virtual communications like remote detailing, all indications are that there are few problems.
-It may even be that HCPs prefer it .
+Despite concerns that healthcare professionals (HCPs) would react poorly to virtual communications like remote detailing, all indications are that there are few problems.
+It may even be that some HCPs prefer it.¹

 And yet the same basic rules apply to remote as they do for physical meetings.
 You still have to provide high value to justify an HCP’s time.
-In fact, the number of invites that medical professionals currently receive for remote sessions make it even more important to do well.
+In fact, the number of invites that medical professionals currently receive for remote sessions make it even more important to deliver a great experience.

 Short, relevant and personalized

 What do HCPs want from remote calls?
 It’s the same thing that they want from any communication: relevant information, that’s personalized to their specific needs and delivered in an engaging way – all conveyed as concisely as possible.